Is Psychology the Major for you?

 - Plan ahead!
 If you wish to be a psychology major in time for the spring semester, submit your application between September 10th and September 21st.
 If you wish to be a psychology major in time for the fall semester, submit your application between February 10th and February 22nd.
 Late applications will not be considered.

-- A student can only apply to be a psychology major the semester after completing PSY 101 with a C+ or higher.
+- Please be aware of the following two prerequisites for becoming a psychology major: Prerequisite 1: C+ or higher grade in PSY 101 at TCNJ (or equivalent course if completed elsewhere).
 That means that if you are taking PSY 101 this semester, you must wait until next semester to apply so that you can document having earned at least a C+ in PSY 101 in your application.
+Prerequisite 2: Completion of essay:Essay: Please complete a 400-800 word essay describing your past preparation and future plan for success in Psychology.
+In your description, please make sure to include all of following elements:

-5. Complete applications (online or paper) between September 10th and September 21st for spring registration and between February 10th and February 22nd for fall registration.
+5. Complete applications between September 10th and September 21st for spring registration and between February 10th and February 22nd for fall registration.

 6. Wait to hear back from the committee.
 You will be notified before the next registration cycle begins.